Multipartite correlation measures and framework for multipartite quantum resources theory: Conclusion

 Several symmetric MQCs are shown to be multipartite quantum resources as at least one true MQC measure is presented, such as the entanglement, $k$-entanglement, $k$-partite entanglement, non-MPPT, multipartite coherence, multipartite imaginarity, multipartite multi-mode Gaussian non-product correlation, multipartite multi-mode Gaussian imaginarity, multipartite single-mode Gaussian coherence.
 Among them, the results concerning non-MPPT, multipartite coherence and multipartite imaginarity are new.
 For asymmetric MQC, we prove that multipartite steering is an asymmetric multipartite quantum resource.
+Note that, due to the inherent characteristics of MQCs, the true measures of different MQCs exhibit distinct hierarchy conditions.

 Finally, we discuss the monogamy relation for true measures of symmetric MQCs.
-However, since the monogamy of true MQC measures is closely related to the hierarchy condition of the given MQC and is difficult to describe, we revisit the monogamy relations of true MQC measures for some symmetric MQCs with $\preccurlyeq$ as the hierarchy relation between sub-repartions.
+Since the monogamy of true MQC measures is closely related to the hierarchy condition of the given MQC and is difficult to describe, we revisit the monogamy relations of true MQC measures for some symmetric MQCs with $\preccurlyeq$ as the hierarchy relation between sub-repartitions.
 Based on three types of coarsening relations $\preccurlyeq^x$, $x\in\{a,b,c\}$, complete monogamy relation, tight monogamy relation, and strong monogamy relation as well as global monogamy relation are defined.
-Some of known true MQC measures are completely monogamous and tightly monogamous.
+Some known true MQC measures are completely monogamous and tightly monogamous.
 It remains unclear if there are true MQC measures that are strongly monogamous or globally monogamous.

-It is also interesting to describe the monogamy relation for general MQCs with hierarchy $\preccurlyeq_{\mathcal C}$ different from $\preccurlyeq$.
+It is also interesting to describe the monogamy relation for general MQCs with hierarchy order $\preccurlyeq_{\mathcal C}$ different from $\preccurlyeq$.
 Particularly, what are the monogamy relations for true measures of $k$-entanglement, $k$-partite entanglement and multipartite steering?
+These topics are worth to be explored further.

 {\bf Acknowledgement.} This work was supported by the National Natural Science Foundation of China (Grant Nos.
-12071336, 12171290, 12271394)
+12571138, 12071336, 12171290, 12271394)